 At all times, at least 1 staff member will have a current paediatric first aid (PFA) certificate which meets the requirements set out in the Early Years Foundation Stage statutory framework and is updated at least every 3 years.

-The most recent training took place in July 2020 and the next training is expected to take place in July 2023.
+The most recent training took place in July 2023.

 8. Monitoring arrangements